 ---|---|

-Import | Import a CSV file containing all the properties and relationships that define the hierarchy.
+Import | Import a CSV file containing all the attributes and relationships that define the hierarchy.
 For more information, refer to the Modeler Tutorial Part 2. |

 Export | Export the Kepion hierarchy definition to a CSV file.
 You can also choose to export an empty hierarchy to generate the starting CSV file for use in imports. |